What flu prevention can teach us about pest control

 When it comes to preventing the flu, most people understand that if there are fewer germs, there will be a lower chance of getting the flu.
-It’s the same concept with pest control in that if you clean up your mess you leave fewer options for pests to access food.
+It’s the same concept with pest control.
+If you clean up your mess, you leave fewer options for pests to access food.
 Lower exposure leads to fewer bugs on both sides of the parallel.

 Cleaning counters, keeping up on dishes, taking out the trash, covering the trash receptacles, fall high on the list among other sanitary things that are basic steps you can take to reduce pest issues in your home.

 Exercising and eating well can help with flu prevention, which is similar to home maintenance and using pest control products to prevent pest issues

 Keeping your body in shape and giving it the right fuel can help keep you healthy and can be another factor in effective flu prevention.
 A similar concept when it comes to pest control is maintaining your home in top condition.

 As your home ages, it starts to settle and this can cause small cracks and crevices equating to many entry points for pests.
 In addition to that, your home may have other entry points for pests you can repair as well.

 Some common entry points to look out for are gaps around doors and windows or places where plumbing and wires come into the home.
 These can be sealed by adding in door sweeps under doors, weather stripping under windows, and expanding foam or caulk around pipes and wires.

 Another common place that can deteriorate over time is screened in windows and doors.
 A few small holes might not seem like a lot, but with gaps as small as an 1/8th of an inch many insects and arachnids can gain access.
 With gaps as small as 1/4th of an inch, rodents can work their way inside.